BlokasLabs/pimidi-docs/docs/index.md

 ## Hardware Setup

-Simply power off your Raspberry Pi or compatible SBC, mount the Pimidi on top of it.
-Adjust the `sel` position if desired and make note of its current position.
+Power off your Raspberry Pi or compatible SBC.
+Adjust the `sel` position of Pimidi if desired and make note of its current position.
 The default `sel` value is 0.
 You may want to pick other `sel` values when stacking multiple Pimidi boards or to make it use an alternative set of GPIO pins.
 See [here](advanced-configuration.md) for more on this.

-// todo: extender instructions, and how to dismantle
+### Assembling Pimidi

+To assemble your Pimidi, follow these steps using the included mounting parts kit, which contains:

+* 4 hex standoffs
+* 4 screws
+* 4 nuts

+### Step-by-Step Assembly:

+**1. Attach the Standoffs**

+Insert the male thread of each hex standoff from the bottom side of the Pimidi board.

+**2. Fix the Standoffs in Place**

+Secure each standoff to the topmost Pimidi board by using the corresponding nut.
+Tighten the nut onto the standoff to hold it in place.

+**3. Mount the Raspberry Pi**

+Take the screws and insert them from the bottom side of the Raspberry Pi.

+Screw them into the threaded ends of the Pimidi standoffs to secure the Raspberry Pi to the Pimidi.

+**4. Stacking Additional Pimidi Boards (Optional)**

+If you are stacking more than one Pimidi board, simply join the standoffs together to connect additional Pimidi units.
+Make sure to set the `sel` setting to a unique value for every Pimidi.
+Repeat the assembly steps for each added board.

+<small>**Note**: If you are stacking multiple Pimidi boards, you will have 4 screws and 4 nuts remaining as spare parts per unit, since only one set of screws and nuts is needed per stack.</small>

 Power up your system and continue with the Software setup below.